 - First of all, why throw any food away unless you have to?

 - Secondly, if you find yourself in a rush and have some leftover pancake batter stored away somewhere, you're already on the road to a quick pancake fix.

-If you’ve got a busy schedule, you may find that you don’t have the time in the morning to spend weighing out ingredients and preparing your pancake batter.
-But, with what I am about to tell you, you’ll be able to whisk up a pancake batter mix whenever you have some spare time and keep it for weeks or even months, for when you need it.
+If you've got a busy schedule, you may find that you don't have the time in the morning; to spend weighing out ingredients and preparing your pancake batter.
+But, with what I am about to tell you; you'll be able to whisk up a pancake batter mix whenever you have some spare time; While keeping it for days or even months, for when you need it.

 How long does pancake batter last?